Allie Quigley

-Alexandria "Allie" Quigley (born June 20, 1986) is an American professional basketball player who last played for the Chicago Sky of the Women's National Basketball Association (WNBA).
+Alexandria Quigley (born June 20, 1986) is an American former professional basketball player who played primarily for the Chicago Sky of the Women's National Basketball Association (WNBA).

 Quigley played for DePaul University in Chicago.
 After graduating in 2008, Quigley was drafted by Seattle Storm with the 22nd overall pick in the 2008 WNBA draft.
 After five years playing for four teams in the WNBA, Quigley signed with the Chicago Sky in 2013.
 She was selected as the WNBA Sixth Woman of the Year Award in 2014 after helping the Sky reach the WNBA Finals for the first time, and won the award again in 2015.
 She was named a WNBA All-Star in 2017, 2018, and 2019.
 She won the All-Star Weekend Three-Point Contest in 2017, 2018, 2021, and 2022.
 She won a WNBA Championship in 2021 with the Sky.
 After sitting out the 2023 and 2024 seasons, Quigley announced her retirement in 2025, and her jersey number was retired by the Sky that year.

 Quigley has also had an active career in European basketball leagues.
 In 2012, following her third straight year spent in Hungary, she obtained Hungarian citizenship and subsequently became a Hungarian international as well.
 As a member of the Fenerbahçe, she won the Turkish Super League in 2016 and the Turkish Cup in 2015 and 2016, being named the Turkish Cup MVP in the latter year.

 She won the EuroLeague championship with Russian team UMMC Ekaterinburg in 2021.
 In February 2022, after the 2022 Russian invasion of Ukraine, she left UMMC Ekaterinburg.